 The New York State Council for the Humanities

-Researching New York brings together historians, researchers, archivists, museum curators, librarians, graduate students, teachers, Web and multimedia producers, and documentarians to share their work on New York State history.
-If you have any questions or comments, please contact us at email@example.com.
+For further information-- if you have questions or comments, please contact us at email@example.com.
 We look forward to your participation at this year's Conference.